 This post may contain affiliate links.

 Peanut butter and coffee?!
 Promise it’s a thing!
-This smooth and creamy Peanut Butter Chocolate Coffee Smoothie is a simple and delicious reason to get up in the morning!
+This smooth and creamy Peanut Butter Coffee Smoothie is a simple and delicious reason to get up in the morning!
+5 minutes to prep, and the perfect drink for a morning pick me up!

-Peanut Butter Chocolate Coffee Smoothie–Breakfast and Coffee in one!
+Peanut Butter Coffee Smoothie–Breakfast and Coffee in one!

 If you love peanut butter and chocolate then you will love the addition of the coffee!
 Simple, smooth and creamy– a breakfast that will fill you up AND put a pep in your step!